hgducharme/SQL-Basics/the_join_family_operators/the_inner_join_operator.md

 In this particular query, we would **possibly** get an error depending on the type of system that you are using.
 A few SQL sytems are: SQLite, MySQL, and Postrisk.

 If working in the Postrisk system, we would get an error when running the above query because Postrisk does not support multiple join operators.
-It requires all join operators to be binary, meaning it only can join two relations.
+It requires all join operations to be binary, meaning it can only join two relations.
 If running on the Postrisk system, you could rewrite the query to look like this:

 ```sql
 SELECT Movie.mID, Title, Year, Director, Rating, User.uID, Name